- 21 Day Japan Rail Pass

 Check out of your accommodation at the Hotel Mystays Premier Kanazawa and board the JR Thunderbird train from JR Kanazawa Station to JR Kyoto Station (132 min).

-Your accommodation at the New Miyako Hotel in Kyoto is a 2 minute walk from Kyoto Station across the road to the south west of the station.
+Your accommodation at the Miyako Hotel Kyoto Hachijo is a 2 minute walk from Kyoto Station across the road to the south west of the station.

 After check in ,commence exploring the sights of Japan's old capital and board a Subway Karasuma Line train 2 stops to Shijo Station, the busiest shopping district in Kyoto.
 There are a number of cafes, restaurants and shops to explore.
 From Shijo Station, walk down to Nishiki Food Market.
 (10 min) Here you can try various Japanese food from traditional sweets to fresh seafood.